Getty Images/iStockphoto

 7. Medical diagnostics

-The techniques used in video and image processing are particularly powerful when applied to medical diagnostic scans such as MRIs and X-rays.
-By converting these images into vectors, it becomes possible to compare the scans with large data sets of known conditions.
+The same approach applies to medical imaging.
+Scans such as MRIs and X-rays are encoded as vectors and compared against large data sets of cases with known conditions.
 The system can reveal patterns imperceptible to humans and help make an accurate diagnosis.
-As a result, doctors could discover early indicators of cancer or other serious illnesses accurately without invasive tests.
+As a result, doctors could accurately identify early indicators of cancer or other serious illnesses without invasive tests.

 8. Biometrics

 Anyone who has recently traveled through an airport, applied for a driver's license or opened a bank account in person is familiar with biometric security.
 Vector analysis excels at biometric pattern recognition from fingerprints, facial characteristics and other identity attributes captured digitally for authentication.
-It converts slight, but distinctive qualities to vectors.
-The result is a system which is much less readily confused by cuts on a person's fingers, haircuts, makeup or simply natural aging.
+It converts slight but distinctive qualities to vectors.
+The result is a system that is much less likely to be confused by cuts on a person's fingers, haircuts, makeup or natural aging.

 9. Media recommendations

-Entertainment services, such as streaming movie or music services, make recommendations much like e-commerce sites, but with some important differences.
-Entertainment users often consume media in longer sessions -- such as watching a movie or binge watching a series -- than online shoppers.
-Entertainment services may not be able to work with such simple variables as price and shipping options, but they do have temporal dynamics such as new releases, viral content and even the mood of the viewer or listener.
-The process may be similar in principle, but in practice vector databases are now essential for the complexity of media recommendations.
+Entertainment services, such as movie or music streaming platforms, make recommendations much like e-commerce sites, but with some important differences.
+Entertainment users often consume media in longer sessions -- such as watching a movie or binge-watching a series -- than online shoppers do.
+Instead of simple variables such as price and shipping options, recommendation systems use temporal dynamics such as new releases, viral content and even the mood of the viewer or listener.
+The process may be similar in principle, but in practice, vector databases are now essential for the complexity of media recommendations.

 10. Video games

 Vector databases are not just a technological innovation; they are reshaping how people interact with and benefit from the vast amounts of data generated in the contemporary world.
-Business applications are only glimpsing the potential of these models.
+Business applications are only scratching the surface of these models' potential.
 The flexibility and scale of vector databases offer intriguing possibilities for adaptive, engaging and analytically powered experiences in the future.

 Next Steps